laravel/docs/cache.md

     Cache::forget('key');

-You may clear the entire caching using the `flush` method:
+You may clear the entire cache using the `flush` method:

     Cache::flush();